4.04.2007

 Ultimate Chocolate Trifle Recipe

 • Double Batch of Ghiradelli's Award Winning Double Chocolate Brownies .
-This recipe is on the back of the can of Ghiradelli Sweet Ground Chocolate and Cocoa can.
+This recipe can be found on the back of the can of Ghiradelli Sweet Ground Chocolate and Cocoa can.
 Almost any brownies would work with this recipe except for super fudgy ones.
-I think these work because they are very porus and not too dry.
+And if you're in a hurry or don't want to make brownies from scratch, you can use your favorite boxed mix.

-• 1 batch of Chocolate Mousse (I used this one but I didn't wait 6 hours.)
+• 1 batch of Chocolate Mousse (I used this one)

 • 1/4 cup of milk chocolate curls